 Preventing blood clots

-Some people with tachycardias have an increased risk of developing a blood clot that could cause a stroke or heart attack.
-Your doctor may prescribe a drug-thinning medication, such as dabigatran (Pradaxa) and warfarin (Coumadin) to help lower your risk.
+Some people with tachycardia have an increased risk of developing a blood clot that could cause a stroke or heart attack.
+Your doctor may prescribe a drug-thinning medication, such as dabigatran (Pradaxa) and warfarin (Coumadin), to help lower your risk.

 Treating an underlying disease

-If another medical condition is contributing to tachycardia — for example, some form of heart disease or hyperthyroidism — treating the underlying problem may prevent or minimize tachycardia episodes.
+If another medical condition is contributing to tachycardia, such as some form of heart disease or hyperthyroidism, treating the underlying problem may prevent or minimize tachycardia episodes.